 Ingredients to Avoid for Sesame Seed Allergy

-Sesame seed is not always easily recognizable, since it can be listed under many different names across cultures.
+Sesame seed is not always easily recognizable in recipes and ingredients, since it can be listed under many different names across cultures.
 If you or someone you love is affected by a sesame allergy, take care to avoid the following ingredients:

 - Benne, benne seed, and benniseed